Skip to content

 Dan

-Stress reduction is important for Dan to reduce the oxidative stress in his system.
-He has committed to try to reduce his work hours and get more sleep, and add in exercise 3 times per week.
-Caffeine reduction is also important because of the high DNA fragmentation.
-I advised him to avoid excessive heat to the testicles like tight underwear, sitting with his laptop on his lap, hot tubs, hot yoga.
-I put him on a combination of antioxidants including zinc, selenium, vitamin C, vitamin E, CoQ10, alpha-lipoic acid, and l-carnitine.
-I also prescribed Cat’s Claw for the DNA fragmentation and a formula to increase the body’s own internal antioxidant system, Nrf2.
+Stress reduction is essential for Dan to reduce the oxidative stress in his system.
+He has committed to try to reduce his work hours, get more sleep, and add in exercise 3 times per week.
+Caffeine reduction is also crucial because of the high DNA fragmentation.
+I advised him to avoid excessive heat to the testicles like tight underwear, sitting with his laptop on his lap, hot tubs, and hot yoga.
+I put him on a combination of antioxidants, including zinc, selenium, vitamin C, E, CoQ10, alpha-lipoic acid, and l-carnitine.
+I also prescribed Cat’s Claw for the DNA fragmentation and a formula to increase the body’s internal antioxidant system, Nrf2.
 I recommended a repeat semen analysis in 3 months.

 First Follow-up (4 weeks)